josemreis/covidnews-ml-pt/README.md

     presence of the coronavirus factiva label.
   - **Features** - unigram to 5-ngram tokenized words without stop-words represented as a tf-idf vector
-  - **10-fold crossvalidatio repeated 3 times** for parameter tunning
+  - **10-fold crossvalidation repeated 3 times** for parameter tunning
   - Latest **model
 specification**